ncshy/Linux-Investigations/README.md

 **investigate_cow** : Exploring the Copy on Write mechanism in action <br> **investigate_tcpcksum_offload** : Understand how TCP/UDP/IP hardware checksum offload is enabled by a network device driver<br>
 **investigate_recursive_macros** : Explore if C macros can be used to create infinite recursions.
+**investigate_ReceivePacketSteering** : Explore how a parallel processing concept is implemented in Linux